 The single-lever throttle control, labeled MAX-POWER-IDLE, on the console adjusts the engine throttle setting in addition to automatically adjusting propeller speed.
-The lever is mechanically linked by cables to the air throttle body on the fuel servo and to the propeller governor.
-Moving the lever towards MAX opens the air throttle butterfly and increases the pressure differential across the air diaphragm.
-This change in position of the diaphragm opens the servo valve increasing the volume of fuel delivered to the engine.
+The lever is mechanically linked by cables to the air throttle body/fuel-metering valve and to the propeller governor.
+Moving the lever towards MAX opens the air throttle butterfly and meters more fuel to the fuel manifold.
 A separate cable to the propeller governor adjusts the governor oil pressure to increase propeller pitch to maintain engine RPM.
-The system is set to command 2500 RPM from idle through the cruise power setting range and 2700 RPM at full power.
+The system is set to maintain approximately 2500 RPM throughout the cruise power settings and 2700 RPM at full power.